15 Newer TCP Implementations¶

 There are also broad changes in TCP usage patterns.
 Twenty years ago, the vast majority of all TCP traffic represented downloads from “major” servers.
 Today, over half of all Internet TCP traffic is peer-to-peer rather than server-to-client.
 The rise in online video streaming creates new demands for excellent TCP real-time performance.

 So which TCP version to use?
 That depends on circumstances; some of the TCPs above are primarily intended for relatively specific environments; for example, TCP Hybla for satellite links and TCP Veno for mobile devices (including wireless laptops).
-If the sending and receiving hosts are under common management, and especially if intervening traffic patterns are relatively stable, one can simply make sure the receiver has what it needs for optimum performance (eg SACK TCP) and run a few simple experiments to find what works best.
+If the sending and receiving hosts are under common management, and especially if intervening traffic patterns are relatively stable, one can run a few simple throughput-comparison experiments to find which TCP version works best.

-That leaves the question of what TCP to use on a server that is serving up large volumes of data, perhaps to a range of disparate hosts and with a wide variety of competing-traffic scenarios.
-Experimentation works here too, but likely with a much larger number of trials.
-There is also the possibility that one eventually finds a solution that works well, only to discover that it succeeds at the expense of other, competing traffic.
+Then there is the question of what TCP to use on a server that is serving up large volumes of data, to a range of disparate hosts and with a wide variety of competing-traffic scenarios.
+Here, experimentation is even more difficult.
+Many trials will be needed to determine reliably which TCP version works best in the most cases, even ignoring the impact on competing traffic.
 These issues suggest a need for continued research into how to update and improve TCP, and Internet congestion-management generally.

 Finally, while most new TCPs are designed to hold their own in a Reno world, there is some question that perhaps we would all be better off with a radical rather than incremental change.
 Might TCP Vegas be a better choice, if only the queue-grabbing greediness of TCP Reno could be restrained?
 Questions like these are today entirely hypothetical, but it is not impossible to envision an Internet backbone that implemented non-FIFO queuing mechanisms (18 Queuing and Scheduling) that fundamentally changed the rules of the game.